 After T_EX has read a paragraph of text, it will try to break this paragraph into lines.
-When this is done, the result is flushed and after that, T_EX will check if a page should be split off.
+When this is done, the result is flushed and after that T_EX will check if a page should be split off.
 As a result, we can hardly predict how a document will come out.
-Therefore, when we want graphics to adapt themselves to this text, we have to deal with this asynchronous feature of T_EX in a rather advanced way.
-Before we present one way of dealing with this complexity, we will elaborate on the nature of such graphics.
+Therefore, when we want graphics to adapt themselves to this text, maybe even to text broken across lines, we have to deal with this asynchronous feature of T_EX in a rather advanced way.
+Before we present a way of dealing with this complexity, we will elaborate on the nature of embedded graphics in T_EX .